chenhowa/pokemon-evolver/DOCS.md

 ## Getting, Deleting, and Adding to a Trainer's List of Pokemon
 #### GET /trainers/:trainer_id/pokemon
+This gets a list of a trainer's pokemon, if the trainer exists.

 * If token is not valid, return 400 Bad Request
 * If token does not match trainer_id, return 403 Forbidden.
 * If :trainer_id does not refer to an existing trainer, return 404 Not Found
 * If :trainer_id refers to a valid trainer, the entire list of the trainer's pokemon will be returned with 200 OK.
 #### POST /trainers/:trainer_id/pokemon
+This adds a pokemon to a trainer's list of pokemon, if the trainer exists.

 * If token is not valid, return 400 Bad Request
 * If token does not match trainer_id, return 403 Forbidden.
 * If :trainer_id does not refer to an existing trainer, return 404 Not Found